zappee/portfolio-analyzer/README.md

 HUF-EUR=YAHOO;HUFEUR=X
 USD-EUR=YAHOO;USDEUR=X
 ```
-You can find a sample dictionary file here: [docs/market-data-providers.properties](docs/market-data-providers.properties)
+You can find a ready for use dictionary file here: [docs/market-data-providers.properties](docs/market-data-providers.properties)

 The following example shows you how to define the path to a dictionary file:
 ```